adhallaj/ASC-Transcriptome/README.md

 # 7. Determining Which Sequences Were/Weren't Annotated with the filter_blastx.sh Script

+Concatenated all of the BLASTX output files together using the following code:

+  cat A1_blastedamazonmolly A1_blastedmidascichlid A1_blastedgilthead A1_blastedlargeyellowcroaker > A1_blastedmaster

 Concatenated all of the GO terms together using the following code:

   cat amazonmollyGO.csv giltheadseabreamGO.csv midascichlidGO.csv largeyellowcroakerGO.csv zebrafishGO.csv > masterGO.csv

-Concatenated all of the BLASTX output files together using the following code:

-  cat A1_blastedamazonmolly A1_blastedmidascichlid A1_blastedgilthead A1_blastedlargeyellowcroaker > A1_blastedmaster
+Make the following adjustments to the filter_blastx.sh file:

+  - Update the indir variable to the directory containing the A1_blastedmaster file
+  - Update the blastfile variable to the name of your concatenated A1_blastedmaster file (in my case the file was actually called A1_blastedmaster)
+  - Update the goinfo variable to the name of your concatenated masterGO.csv file (mine was also called masterGO.csv)

-Ran on the supercomputer with 20 cores, 20gb memory, large queue, 24:00:00, dmc
+Ran the filter_blastx.sh on the supercomputer with 20 cores, 20gb memory, large queue, 24:00:00, dmc.